RenderKit/ospray/doc/api.md

                                                of `openingAngle`

   float      radius                          0 the size of the spotlight, the
-                                               radius of a disc with normal
+                                               radius of a disk with normal
                                                `direction`

   float[]    intensityDistribution             luminous intensity distribution